-To inquire about purchasing cleaning products including stainless steel appliance cleaner or polish, read the Assistance/Accessories sections at the beginning of this manual.
+To inquire about purchasing cleaning products including stainless steel appliance cleaner or polish, see the Accessories and Consumer Support sections at the end of this manual.

 For easier cleaning, the control knobs may be removed by pulling them directly outwards once the knobs are in the OFF position.
 Do not pull knobs up or down or hang objects on them.
 This can damage the gas valve shaft.
 The knobs can be washed by hand with soap and water or in a dishwasher.